 A majority of the students at Southern Regional are dependent upon bus transportation to get to and from school.
-This means that for everyone's safety and comfort, a few reasonable and necessary regulations must be stated and enforced:
+This means that for everyone's safety and comfort, a few reasonable and necessary regulations must be stated and enforced.
+Note that buses are equipped with surveillance cameras.

 - 1. Be on time at the designated bus stop.
 (It is suggested students arrive seven minutes early.) - 2.
 Wait for the bus to come to a complete stop and for the door to open before attempting to board. - 3.
 Sit in the assigned seat.
 Remain seated while the bus is in motion. - 4.
 Do not participate in horseplay. - 5.
 Keep hands and head inside the bus at all times.
-Do not throw anything inside the bus or out of the window.
-Do not spit at any time. - 6.
+Do not throw anything inside the bus or out of the window. - 6.
 Be courteous to other pupils and the driver.
-Use appropriate language and a quiet voice. - 7.
-Use seatbelts where provided. - Remember that all school rules are in effect while on the bus.
+Use appropriate language and a quiet voice.
+Do not spit. - 7.
+Use seatbelts where provided. - 8.
+Remember that all school rules are in effect while on the bus.
 Follow all driver instructions. - 9.
 Ride your assigned bus, including the assigned activity bus, unless a written note has been received and verified by the Main Office.
 Alternate bus passes are for emergency use only, not for social use. - 10.
 Acknowledge the driver as the person of authority on the bus.
-Students who are uncooperative will be reported by the driver to administration for disciplinary action.

-- 11. If referred to administration, a student is subject to disciplinary action, including seat change, administrative, extended, or all-day detention and/or out-of-school suspension, restitution for damages, or suspension from the bus.
+Students who are uncooperative or misbehaving will be reported by the driver to administration for disciplinary action. - 11.
+Bus passes to ride a bus other than the regularly assigned bus cannot be utilized for the 2:12pm departure and are NOT issued on half days. - 12.
+If referred to administration, a student is subject to disciplinary action, including seat change, administrative, extended, or all-day detention and/or out-of-school suspension, restitution for damages, or suspension from the bus.
 In the case of a bus suspension, parents or guardians are responsible for providing transportation to and from school.
-(NJ Statute 18A:25-2) - 12.
-Bus passes to ride a bus other than the regularly assigned bus are NOT issued on half days.
+(NJ Statute 18A:25-2)